abesford/seizzmic-site-0c00b/src/pages/what-we-do/cyber-security.md

 have aspects in common, for example the need to handle sensitive personal data.
 But different areas naturally have different threat profiles.
 Your organisation could be targeted by organised criminals, hacktivists or state actors, who may use attacks based on social engineering or spear phishing.

 ### We help senior leaders understand cyber-security better

 Transformation is a leadership problem and sits in the realm of the boardroom; it is made possible by leaders understanding what it means, and setting out a vision for the organisation.
 Those people generally don’t have a deep understanding of cybersecurity, but increasingly recognise how critical it is, because they have heard of WannaCry ransomware, Cambridge Analytica data mining, and British Airways/Marriott fines under GDPR.

 There is a fine trade off between making a service useful and making it safe.
-Often, senior leaders of organisations need help to understand the risks and the choices they face, so it was a big part of my job to clearly communicate the risks associated with projects and the mitigations that can be put in place.
+We help senior leaders of organisations understand the risks and the choices they face, and clearly communicate the mitigations that can be put in place.

 My view is that transformation leaders always have a role to play in security.
 This could be helping board members understand what good looks like, and helping them understand options and consequences.
 Equally it could be helping to raise colleagues’ awareness and understanding as part of a more general digital upskilling.

 ### We help you understand the human factors